 Ending up in a hospital overseas could potentially be very expensive, so be sure to compare travel insurance promotions that adequately cover this potential issue.
 Remember to check and compare the duration that the insurance covers upon your return home.

-Should you feel unwell upon returning from a holiday, call Gleneagles Hospital's 24-hour A&E helpline at +65 6470 5688 or visit Gleneagles Hospital's A&E and 24-hour walk-in clinic at 6A Napier Road.
+Should you feel unwell upon returning from a holiday, call Gleneagles Hospital's 24-hour UCC helpline at +65 6470 5688 or visit Gleneagles Hospital's 24-hour Urgent Care Centre (UCC) at 6A Napier Road.